Debris scattered across ocean floor could provide clues into the final moments of the Titanic-bound submersible

 “But what we will remember him most for is his big heart, his incredible sense of humor and how much he loved his family.
 We will miss him today and every day for the rest of our lives,” his wife and children said in a statement Thursday.

-Hamish Harding, a British businessman with a remarkable resume of extreme expeditions, has participated in several record-breaking trips.
+Harding, the British businessman, had a remarkable resume of extreme expeditions, participating in several record-breaking trips.
 He was a member of a 2019 flight crew that broke the world record for the fastest circumnavigation of the globe via both poles and in 2020 became one of the first people to dive to Challenger Deep in the Pacific Ocean, widely believed to be the deepest point in the world’s oceans.

 The globetrotter owned the aircraft brokerage Action Aviation and was beloved by his wife and two sons, his family said in a statement.